-Why Are We Asking You to Join Us?
-Truthfully, before we go to the general public, we want to be sure that we are not inviting others to do something we have not done ourselves and so you, who represent the international core teams of Living Values Educators are invited to join with us, Board members, Associates and Focal Points, Trainers and Facilitators by personally experiencing the concept of "Living In My Values" for this 12 week Study.
+Understanding we cannot present something we have not done ourselves we, who represent the international core teams of Living Values Educators are invited to join with us, Board members, Associates and Focal Points, Trainers and Facilitators by personally experiencing the concept of "Living In My Values" for this 12 week Study.

 Benefits of Participation: You can discover more deeply about yourself and, according to Gandhi, as your awareness deepens, your life could well be expected to change as a result.